Global Survey Highlights Rise of Technology-Infused Supply Chains to Address Disruption | Uncertainty | and Cost Pressures

 Tutti gli articoli su Deloitte Global GenZ and Millennial Survey | Forbes.it Forbes Italia

-Global Survey Highlights Rise of Technology-Infused Supply Chains to Address Disruption, Uncertainty, and Cost PressuresMore than half (52%) of companies currently host critical enterprise applications in the Cloud while 76% believe artificial intelligence (AI) will be an important part of their supply chain within the ...
+Global Survey Highlights Rise of Technology-Infused Supply Chains to Address Disruption, Uncertainty, and Cost Pressures52% of companies host enterprise applications in the Cloud; 76% anticipate AI integration in supply chains by 2026 ...

-Over half of Indian employees feel AI will help enhance productivity, finds surveyAbout 51 per cent of Indians don't fear AI, but rather believe that it will help them do their jobs better and help them be more efficient.
-However, this confidence is contingent on the fact that thei ...

 Global SurveyVideo su : Global Survey